Busy beaver: Exact values and lower and upper bounds

-The 5-state busy beaver was discovered by Heiner Marxen and Jürgen Buntrock in 1989, but only proved to be the winning fifth busy beaver in 2024 using a proof in Rocq.
+The 5-state busy beaver was discovered by Heiner Marxen and Jürgen Buntrock in 1989, but only proved to be the winning fifth busy beaver in 2024 by an online amateur mathematical collective, using a proof formalized in Rocq.

 List of busy beavers

 A zoomed-out space-time diagram of the 5-state busy beaver machine.
-The diagram is compressed so only steps which change the tape are shown, leading to triangular shapes appearing in the diagram.
+The diagram is modified so only steps which change the tape are shown, leading to triangular shapes appearing in the diagram.
 Green and yellow triangles indicate regions where the Turing machine shuttles back and forth; the time taken is proportional to the areas of these colored triangles.
 The bottom row is an excerpt of the tape and the read/write head upon halting.

 These are tables of rules for Turing machines that generate Σ(1) and S(1), Σ(2) and S(2), Σ(3) (but not S(3)), Σ(4) and S(4), Σ(5) and S(5), and the best known lower bound for Σ(6) and S(6).

 In the tables, columns represent the current state and rows represent the current symbol read from the tape.
 Each table entry is a string of three characters, indicating the symbol to write onto the tape, the direction to move, and the new state (in that order).
 The halt state is shown as H.

 Each machine begins in state A with an infinite tape that contains all 0s.
 Thus, the initial symbol read from the tape is a 0.